 Quick Summary:

-- To properly dissolve an LLC in Montana, you should consult the operating agreement, close all tax accounts, and file a Certificate of Dissolution to the Montana Secretary of State.
+- To properly dissolve an LLC in Montana, you should consult the operating agreement, close all tax accounts, and file a Certificate of Dissolution with the Montana Secretary of State.

 - Inform banks, creditors, and other loan associations about the dissolution and settle obligations such as business debts and business documents.